Strategic Lead for English: Mrs N Hunter | email@example.com

-From Years 6 to 8, students follow carefully constructed programmes of study which allow access to the highest levels of academic achievement, whilst encouraging a love of both language and literature.
+From Years 6 to 8, students follow carefully constructed skills and knowledge curriculum which allow access to the highest levels of academic achievement, whilst encouraging a love of both language and literature.
 The key elements of reading, writing, speaking & listening and literary analysis are at the heart of all English lessons.

 Click here to see how British Moral Values are taught in English.

 Our Key Stage 2 students enjoy a rich diet of high quality, exciting units of work that extend imaginations, instil a love of the subject and prepare our pupils for SATs tests and beyond.

 On arrival into Year 6, pupils are placed into sets based on their reading and writing abilities.
 This means that pupils’ needs are more specifically catered for in smaller class sizes ranging from around 12 to 24 children per group.
 We enjoy excellent liaison with our pyramid schools; therefore, we are ideally placed to understand our children’s strengths and areas for development even before they arrive on the first of their transition visits at the end of Year 5.

 Pupils in Year 6 have 13 English lessons over a fortnightly period, in addition to a fortnightly drama lesson.
 Throughout these lessons, students follow a skills and knowledge based curriculum that focuses on building from prior knowledge in reading, writing and speaking and listening.
 Within this time, each Year 6 teacher has additional time to identify any gaps in knowledge that their students may have and provide intervention to support these needs.

 Units of Work Studied by Pupils in Year 6:

 - Classic and Contemporary Fiction

 - Explanation and Instruction